CJTT-FM

 CJTT-FM 104.5 is an FM radio station in Temiskaming Shores, Ontario, with a hot adult contemporary format.
 The station is owned by Connelly Communications Corporation, which also owns CJKL-FM in Kirkland Lake.
 Connelly Communications is owned by Rob Connelly of Kirkland Lake.

 The station offers a hot adult contemporary format with a mix of current music and classic hits.
 Hourly news and sports is provided through local announcers/reporters and Broadcast News / Canadian Press.
 A live online feed is available on the station's website.

 History

 CJTT was originally launched in 1967 at 1230 kHz on the AM band as a semi-satellite station of CJKL.
 The station was originally owned by Kirkland Lake Broadcasting Ltd. Connelly Communications Corporation purchased CJTT and CJKL in Kirkland Lake in 1985.
 CJTT was a CBC affiliate from 1987–1996.
 In 1998, CJTT moved from 1230 AM to its current FM frequency at 104.5 FM.

 In 2002, CJTT won the Community Builder Award for its longstanding community involvement.
 It was presented in Haileybury, during An Evening of Excellence.

-In 2011, CJTT won the Corporate Citizen Award in recognition of ongoing and significant support of community groups and activities contributing to the quality of life throughout Temiskaming.
-The award was presented at the Annual Chamber Dinner by the Temiskaming Shores and Area Chamber of Commerce.